Meep’s Healthy Cranberry Sauce with Maple & Chia

 Maia James

-One exception, and one of my favorite parts of the meal, was my dad’s cranberry sauce, which he has perfected over the years and now is a standout dish that my own children, the first of whom dubbed my father “Meep,” request often.
+One exception, and one of my favorite parts of the meal, was my dad’s healthy cranberry sauce, which he has perfected over the years and now is a standout dish that my own children, the first of whom dubbed my father “Meep,” request all year long.

 My parents do now eat meat, and my mom (Nana) still delegates certain tasks to Meep–brine this pastured organic Amish turkey that I’m too grossed out to touch after all those vegetarian years–during the hectic preparations of the annual Thanksgiving meal we enjoy together.